nerewarin/tron-zodiac-modifier-roles/README.md

 ## Differences from Ethereum Version

-This TRON version is simplified compared to the full Zodiac Roles implementation:
+This TRON version is a complete port of the Zodiac Roles implementation with the following changes:

-- **No Complex Conditions**: Simplified to basic role and target permissions
-- **No Allowance Tracking**: Removed complex allowance and consumption tracking
-- **No ABI Decoding**: Simplified permission checking
+- **Full Contract Port**: Complete port of all Zodiac Roles contracts from Hardhat to TronBox
+- **Enum Compatibility**: AbiType and Operator enums converted to uint8 for TronWeb compatibility
-- **TRON Optimized**: Designed specifically for TRON's energy model
+- **TRON Address Format**: Adapted for TRON Base58Check address format
+- **TronBox Migration**: Converted from Hardhat deployment to TronBox migration system
+- **TRON Network Support**: Added support for Nile testnet, Shasta testnet, and TRON mainnet
+- **Contract Verification**: Added TronScan verification support
+- **Simplified Testing**: Basic deployment verification tests only (vs. 37 comprehensive test files in original)

 ## Security and Liability